 Anyway, like I said—I hate this.
 But instead of whining, I decided to do something about it.

-I’ve taken key steps to provide you with the ultimate support + information + community experience here on DIYplugins and also at my Theme site, DIYthemes:
+I’ve taken key steps to provide you with the ultimate support + information + community experience here on DIYplugins and also at my WordPress Theme site:

 - Pattern leverage — Good software uses patterns to do great things.
-I’m a master of this, and it’s reflected in the simplicity of my Plugins and in the precise, effective quality of the support I provide.
+I’m a master of this, and it’s reflected in the simplicity of my Plugins and in the precise, effective support I provide.

 - Community forums — Although they are not the official avenue for support, the forums are where nearly all the magic happens.
 I provide detailed answers and solutions to every question, and the rest of the community feeds off the pattern leverage and insights to help one another.
 This leads to quick response times and higher quality answers from everyone.